Flight to Forever: Re-releases

 Flight to Forever has been re-released in several different collections outside of Poul's work.
 These include Flight to Forever and Other Stories, and The End of the World: Stories of the Apocalypse.
 It has regularly been re-released within Poul's work in collections of his stories.

 In popular culture

 Flight to Forever is the main inspiration for the Futurama episode "The Late Philip J. Fry".
 In this episode, Fry, Bender and Professor Farnsworth get stuck in the professor's time machine that only moves forward.
 The plot is largely the same as the novella.

 Reception

-Flight to Forever was placed on several lists of the best science fiction in 1952 and 1953 It was awarded 4 out of 5 stars on Goodreads.com It was called a "classic story" by FantasticFiction.com Amazon hailed it as a "memorable time travel adventure" from one of the "most heralded sci-fi authors of all time".
+Flight to Forever was placed on several lists of the best science fiction in 1952 and 1953.
+It was awarded 4 out of 5 stars on Goodreads.com and was called a "classic story" by FantasticFiction.com.
+Amazon hailed it as a "memorable time travel adventure" from one of the "most heralded sci-fi authors of all time".